Using TA data

 -

-Select the Advanced CDRs tab then unselect Use RTT/Handovers/Call Locations then click OK.
+Select the Advanced CDRs tab then unselect Use TA/Handovers/Call Locations then click OK.

-The RTT layer and RTT data tab are both removed.
+The TA layer and TA data tab are both removed.

 For further information refer to the Advanced options dialog box.